 How Seminars and Workshops Work

-Enrollment notifications are issued in early October.
-The notification will come in hard copy by conventional mail, phrased as a formal letter of invitation.
-We have found that letters in this form help SAA members secure conference travel funds from their home universities.
+Placement notifications are issued in early October.
+You will receive your invitation via e-mail.
+We have found that formal letters of invitation help SAA members secure conference travel funds from their home universities.

 The deadline for assigned work is generally about a month before the conference.
-You will send your work to other members of your group and will receive theirs in return.
-You will need to assimilate this work thoroughly in order to take part in the discussion at the conference.
-The enrollment cap of sixteen is designed to make this manageable.
-If it happens that you are in a double-session seminar, you are responsible only for the work of your group.
-(You are of course welcome to audit the other session.)
+You then send your work to other members of your group and receive theirs in return.
+You should assimilate this work thoroughly so that discussion at the conference can take place at an advanced level.
+The seminar enrollment cap of sixteen is designed to make this manageable.
+If you happen to be enrolled in a double-session seminar, you are responsible only for the work of one session.
+(You are of course welcome to audit the companion session.)

-Your leader(s) will confirm to the SAA office that you have completed the advance assignments.
+Seminar and workshop leader(s) confirm to the SAA office the names of those who have completed all advance assignments.
 Only with this confirmation are you eligible to be listed in the printed conference program.
 The schedule of seminars and workshops is announced in the SAA’s January Bulletin.
 Unfortunately, it is not possible to take into account the scheduling requests of individual seminar and workshop members.

 Accepting a place in a seminar or workshop, you agree to produce original work, to engage directly with the topic and scholarly objectives announced by the seminar or workshop leader(s), to attend the seminar or workshop meeting at the annual conference, and to engage with other seminar or workshop members in a professional and respectful way both in advance correspondence and during the meeting.